-Over the past few years Turmeric has become increasingly popular in the Western world due to various claims of it's health benefits.
-From coffee latte's and tea to food supplements turmeric can now be found i many different forms.
+This is turmeric – the golden spice whose history in Indian cuisine is as timeless as its value in Ayurvedic medicine.
+Over the past few years, turmeric has become increasingly popular in the Western world due to various discoveries relating to its health benefits.
+From coffee lattes and tea to food supplements to dyes, turmeric can now be found in many different forms.

 Back to Cooking guides